What can I do to keep my brain healthy? How can I improve my memory? Is Sudoku good for my brain?

-Might learning a new language protect our brains?
+Can learning a new language protect our brains?

-Recent studies suggest that being bilingual (i.e. being able to speaK two different languages fluently) helps protect our mental ability.
-For example a study published in 2011 analyzed CT scans.
-It found that people who speak more than one language were able to tolerate twice as much brain damage as people who spoke only one language before they exhibited symptoms of Alzheimer's disease.
+Studies over the last 10 years suggest that being bilingual (i.e. being able to speak two different languages fluently) helps protect our mental ability.
+For example, a study published in 2011 analysed CT scans of patients who had been diagnosed with probable Alzheimer's disease.
+The study found that people who speak more than one language were able to tolerate twice as much brain damage as people who spoke only one language before they exhibited symptoms of Alzheimer's disease.

 Could being a musician also help?

 A small-scale study published in 2011 researched 70 healthy, older adults, comparing non-musicians with low- and high-activity musicians.
 This preliminary study found that participants with at least 10 years of musical experience had better performance in non-verbal memory and executive processes in advanced age compared with non-musicians.
 It concluded that high musical activity throughout life helps preserve cognitive functioning in old age.

 And a study published in 2018 concluded that ‘life-long music training may be associated with enhanced auditory and cognitive performance, including complex cognitive skills, in advanced age’.

 Another small study, published in 2016, reported that life-long music practice may increase resistance to cognitive ageing and reduce the effect of cognitive decline in older musicians.

 More research is clearly needed, but the fact that many professional musicians continue to play, conduct and perform well beyond conventional retirement age suggests that this may be a fruitful area for future research.